DEFRA/epr-prn-integration-function/compose/README.md

 **You'll need to update your own copy with a gov.notify API (TEST) key but check the .json file for details.**

-Once you're configured you can spin up the function via either:
-- your IDE, to attach and set breakpoints
+Once you're configured you can spin up the function via your IDE, to attach and set breakpoints
-- a separate docker command: `docker -f compose/function.yml up`

 Then, invoke the chosen function e.g.  `FetchNpwdIssuedPrnsFunction`: